jofaval/robust-search/doc/en/parameters.md

 | options.caseSensitive     |    no    | `Boolean` | Will it take into account upper/lower case difference?                   | `false` |

 ## Contains parameters
-**Returns** `Boolean`
+Compare two strings to find out if the first contains the resulting substring which is the other **Returns** `Boolean`
 | name                  | required |    type   | description                                            | default |
 |-----------------------|:--------:|:---------:|--------------------------------------------------------|:-------:|